Lymphocytes That Develop Immunocompetence in the Thymus: The Foundation of Adaptive Immunity

 The Developmental Stages of T Cells in the Thymus

 Following positive selection, DP T cells further differentiate into single-positive (SP) T cells, which express either CD4 or CD8.
 CD4+ T cells, also known as helper T cells, play a central role in coordinating immune responses by activating other immune cells.
-Plus, this differentiation is influenced by the specific TCRs they have developed.
+This differentiation is influenced by the specific TCRs they have developed.
 CD8+ T cells, or cytotoxic T cells, are responsible for directly killing infected or cancerous cells.

 The Scientific Basis of Thymic Immunocompetence